Pwd9000-ML/terraform-azurerm-sonarqube-aci/README.md

 ## Example 2

-Advanced example where the entire solution is built in an existing Resource Group.
+Advanced example where the entire solution is built in an existing Resource Group (And supplying all possible variable values).
 This example shows all configurable inputs.

 ```hcl